PepsiKingIV/Balance_bot/README.md

 4. The creator wanted to write some interesting project for him, integrate a database into the service.

 So I decided to make my bot in telegram.

+TODO:
+- switch to SQLAlchemy Core
+- refactoring
+- integration with a web service with the same functionality